 Magic?
-Ah, I must have fallen asleep in the principal’s office then.
+I must have fallen asleep in the principal’s office then.
 I pinched the skin on my wrist hard enough to leave a mark but didn’t wake up.
-When I groaned, the prince of Haiathiel murmured, “You’re trembling, love.
+When I groaned, the prince of Haiathiel said, “You’re trembling, love.
 Shall I call someone to find you some dry attire or would you prefer to join me until I’m done?”

 My scandalized look triggered another lovely laugh.
 Then Cal bellowed, “Jim!
 Jim!”

 A few moments later, an old man arrived with an armful of towels.
 He gasped at the sight of me, and I felt my face flush.
 I had never had so much attention before.

 Cal waved at him.
 “Bring the girl with you.
 Clean her up.”

 After Jim placed the prince’s towels in a pile beside the tub, he gripped my damp arm.
 “You astound me!” the old man called back as he dragged me out of the bathroom.
 What did he believe the prince had done to me?
 Maybe the elderly man could offer a proper explanation as to how I had gotten here?

 Cal’s response, laced with amusement and sheer suggestiveness, made me burn from head to toe.
 “I know, Jim, I know.”